aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - Write your database functions in `server/db/db.js`
 - Write your API functions in `server/routes/posts.js`
 - Try implementing the database and API routes one at a time (i.e. write the database query first, and then write the corresponding api route before moving on to the next database query)

+> **Pro tip**: Because the frontend has been written with the API specification described below, it is possible (and even encouraged) to complete this entire exercise without viewing the app in your browser.
+Use Postman to verify that your API is behaving according to the specification described in the rest of this file.
+If you build the API correctly, the frontend should _just work_.

 ### What's up with the paragraphs?